hawkticehurst/stellar/docs/reactivity.md

     constructor() {
       super();
       console.log(this.text) // Logs "Hello world!"
-      this.text = "Hey there!" // Rerender paragraph element with text "Hey there!" console.log(this.text) // Logs "Hey there!"
+      this.text = "Hey there!" // Update paragraph element with text "Hey there!" console.log(this.text) // Logs "Hey there!"
     }
   }